 So, the principal difference between witchcraft and Wicca is the belief in the rede.
 Wiccans practice a religion based on faith in the natural order and in the rede.
 Those who follow the ancient practices of witchcraft, generally, are simply healers and wise advisers.

-The answer to "Defining Witchcraft and Wicca"
+One Response to “Defining Witchcraft and Wicca”

 Wicca and Witchcraft are two totally different activities.